Animalbooth: multimodal feature enhancement for animal subject personalization: Introduction

-Motivated by bridging this domain gap, we propose \textbf{AnimalBooth}, a feature-enhanced, fine-tuning-free personalized generation framework specifically tailored for animals.
-Our approach adopts a dual-enhancement strategy: at the macroscopic level, we employ an Animal-Net with adaptive attention to reinforce structural and identity understanding; at the microscopic level, we introduce a frequency-controlled feature integration module, where Discrete Cosine Transform (DCT) filtering guides the diffusion process to preserve fine textures such as fur.
-Furthermore, while numerous datasets exist for general consistency, a dedicated benchmark for animal personalization is lacking.
-To address this, we construct \textbf{AnimalBench}, a high-resolution dataset for animal personalization, which will be released upon acceptance.
-Our contributions are threefold: (1) We propose a dedicated branch architecture comprising a lightweight Animal-Net and adaptive attention, effectively mitigating identity distortion.
+Furthermore, existing datasets such as AFHQ~\citep{AFHQ} or MS-COCO are primarily designed for classification, translation, or general captioning, and lack the high-resolution subject masks and fine-grained captions necessary for precise animal personalization.
+To address this, we construct \textbf{AnimalBench}, a curated high-definition dataset for animal personalization.
+Our contributions are threefold: (1) We propose a dedicated branch architecture comprising a lightweight Animal-Net and a novel dual-path adaptive attention mechanism, effectively mitigating identity distortion while preserving generative capacity.
 (2) We design a frequency-controlled feature integration module leveraging DCT filtering in latent space to enhance attribute manipulation and texture fidelity.
-(3) We establish and release AnimalBench, a high-definition dataset for animal personalization, on which our method achieves state-of-the-art performance.
+(3) We establish and release AnimalBench, a high-definition dataset for animal personalization, on which our method achieves state-of-the-art performance while being significantly more efficient than large-scale DiT-based models.

-\section{METHODOLOGY}
+\section{Methodology}